hp4k1h5/agora/README.md

 ## usage
+RUN `node index.js` from the root of this directory.

 All interaction is through the repl emulator in the bottom right corner of the screen.
 It accepts commands and updates the charts and data windows.
 See examples below.